marrow/mongo/README.md

+---
+description: An introduction to the Marrow Mongo Document Mapper and overview of features.
+---
 # The Marrow Mongo Document Mapper

 Marrow Mongo is a collection of small, focused utilities written to enhance use of the [PyMongo native MongoDB driver](http://api.mongodb.com/python/current/) without the overhead, glacial update cycle, complexity, and head-space requirements of a full *active record* object document mapper.